Royal Gibraltar Post Office: History

-The Gibraltar Post Office has been running for over 150 years, as in 1857 the Overland Post Office (based in the colonial authorities' premises at Secretary's Lane) merged with the Packet Agency (which had office's in Turnbull's Lane).
+The Gibraltar Post Office has been running for over 150 years, as in 1857 the Overland Post Office (based in the colonial authorities' premises at Secretary's Lane) merged with the Packet Agency (which had offices in Turnbull's Lane).
 The first stamps went on sale in September and a year later a new building was completed and opened at 104 Main Street.
 This remains the main post office in Gibraltar today.